pyomeca/bioptim/README.md

 - APPROXIMATE_TRAPEZOIDAL: The integral is approximated by a trapezoidal rule using the state at the beginning of the next interval.
 - TRAPEZOIDAL: The integral is approximated by a trapezoidal rule using the state at the end of the current interval.

-### Enum: RigidBodyDynamics
-The type of transcription of any dynamics (e.g., rigidbody_dynamics or soft_contact_dynamics):
-- ODE: the dynamics is handled explicitly in the continuity constraint of the ordinary differential equation of the Direct Multiple Shooting approach.
-- DAE_INVERSE_DYNAMICS: it adds an extra control *qddot* to respect inverse dynamics on nodes; this is a DAE-constrained OCP.
-- DAE_FORWARD_DYNAMICS: it adds an extra control *qddot* to respect forward dynamics on nodes; this is a DAE-constrained OCP.
-- DAE_INVERSE_DYNAMICS_JERK: it adds an extra control *qdddot* and an extra state *qddot* to respect inverse dynamics on nodes; this is a DAE-constrained OCP.
-- DAE_FORWARD_DYNAMICS_JERK: it adds an extra control *qdddot* and an extra state *qddot* to respect forward dynamics on nodes; this is a DAE-constrained OCP.

 ### Enum: SoftContactDynamics
 The type of transcription of any dynamics (e.g., rigidbody_dynamics or soft_contact_dynamics):
 - ODE: soft contact dynamics is handled explicitly.